gabrieliUNC/IO-Microbenchmarks/README.md

 # IO-Microbenchmarks

-This project performs micro-benchmark tests for I/O size, stride, and random I/Os using the Google Benchmark library and visualizing the data using the matplotlib library.
+This project performs micro-benchmark tests for I/O size, stride, and random I/Os using the Google Benchmark library and visualizes the data using the matplotlib library.

 ## To Run Benchmarks
 ``` sudo ./run_benchmarks.sh ```